 require "active_record/connection_adapters/postgresql_adapter" class ActiveRecord::ConnectionAdapters::PostgreSQLAdapter alias initialize_without_config_boolean_coercion initialize def initialize(connection, logger, connection_parameters, config) if config[:prepared_statements] == 'false' config = config.merge(prepared_statements: false) end initialize_without_config_boolean_coercion(connection, logger, connection_parameters, config) end end

-DATABASE_URL over a SSL connection.
+DATABASE_URL over a TLS connection, where available.
 Prepend

 It is possible to connect to multiple databases through pgbouncer by setting